Skip to main content

 Biases in AI algorithms are formed due to two things: incomplete data or complete data with human bias.
 AI biases can therefore only occur due to the prejudices of humans.

-Andrea Rosales, Data Scientist at Colibri Digital, commented: “It’s important to note that these biases can be introduced at various stages of the AI development process.
+Andrea Rosales, Lead Data Scientist at Colibri Digital, commented: “It’s important to note that these biases can be introduced at various stages of the AI development process.
 This includes data collection, preprocessing, feature selection, and algorithm design.”

 However, addressing biases in AI algorithms isn’t as simple as cleaning up your data and hoping it’s unbiased when the AI uses it for learning.
 Likewise, it’s naive to think removing protected classes such as sex or race could work to remove bias.